crsegerie/crsegerie.github.io/index.md

 <h3><a href="https://github.com/clement-bonnet/belief-propagation">Graphical Models</a></h3>
 <img src="images/projects/Factorgraph.jpg?raw=true"/>

 I worked on the Belief Propagation algorithm, and unified the notations between causal Bayesian graphs and factor graphs.
-Take the time to look at our report, which contains some very nice math.
+Take the time to look at our report, which contains some very nice maths.
 We have also written a very versatile implementation of the belief propagation algorithm for factor graphs.

 ---